Empirical Asset Pricing ECON5069

 By the end of this course students will be able to:

-■ Critically assess and work with asset pricing models
+1. Critically assess and work with discrete time empirically testable asset pricing models

-Many of the methods presented in this course apply to other problems in Finance area, such as investment and portfolio etc.
+Many of the methods presented in this course apply to other areas in economics and finance.

 Minimum Requirement for Award of Credits